 - If you do not yet have a TFN, you can apply via the Australian Taxation Office(opens in a new tab) website.
 You can still apply for a VET Student Loan if you provide a copy of your Certificate of Application for a TFN along with your ID check receipt from the Australian Taxation Office or the Post Office.
 You must provide your TFN to North Metropolitan TAFE prior to your first census date to be eligible for a loan.

-- Have not exceeded your HELP loan limit(opens in a new tab) or the VET Student Loan course cap for your course of study (available on each course page).
+- Have not exceeded your HELP loan limit(opens in a new tab) or the VET Student Loan course cap (243 KB) (PDF document) for your course of study.

-- Read and understand the VET Student Loans booklet available on the Department of Employment, Skills and Small Family Business(opens in a new tab) website.
+- Read and understand the VET Student Loans booklet available on the Department of Education, Skills and Employment's VET Student Loans(opens in a new tab) website.

-- If you are under 18, your parent or guardian must sign the Parental Consent Form(opens in a new tab) or you must provide a Centrelink income statement showing that you receive Youth Allowance at the independent rate.
+- If you are under 18 years of age, your parent or guardian must sign the Parental Consent Form(opens in a new tab) or you must provide a Centrelink income statement showing that you receive Youth Allowance at the independent rate.

 - Submit your electronic Commonwealth Assistance Form (eCAF) after your two day cooling-off period and before the administrative date.